-As a member of Congress, Martha hasn’t stopped fighting.
+As the only conservative woman veteran in the House of Representatives, Martha hasn’t stopped fighting.
 For families, for our military, and for the future of all Americans.
-A graduate of Harvard’s John F. Kennedy School of Government, this policy guru has passed nine bills through the U.S. House of Representatives, two of which have become law, all aimed at keeping American families safe and secure.
+A graduate of Harvard’s John F. Kennedy School of Government, Martha has paired her military experience with her passion for public policy to fight for the men and women of Arizona in Washington.

-After winning two elections to represent Arizona in Congress, Martha's sights are set on the U.S. Senate.
+After winning two elections to represent Arizona in the House of Representatives, Martha's sights are set on the U.S. Senate.
 And if elected, she'll be the first woman senator to serve Arizona.

 Martha will be on the ballot this summer running for the U.S. Senate.